Bitcoin mixing is legal, at least for now. Yet, you better check whether mixing is still legal in your jurisdiction.

 There are different ways one can do that.
 ATM for instance is one of the rather common tools that is possible.
 Another, more global way is to buy through means of decentralized peer-to-peer exchanges such as HodlHodl or Bisq.
 Both of these anonymous bitcoin exchanges offer anonymity that can be hardly matched by exchanges like Binance, Kraken, Coinbase or others.

-Would you like to send your KYC'ed Bitcoin privately?
+Would you like to mix Bitcoin or send your KYC'ed Bitcoin privately?
 Use Whir.
 A tool for an average Joe who wants to protect their privacy.
-Send from 0.001 up to 1 BTC privately, without KYC, using a CoinJoin transaction.
+Send Bitcoin privately, without KYC, using a CoinJoin transaction.

 While this does not completely fall under the category of using bitcoin privately, having your bitcoins stored in the right hardware wallet is incredibly important.
 If you acquired those bitcoins in a non-KYC manner and store the private keys in the form of seedphrase sensibly, there is a huge chance that no one could ever figure out that you own this asset (unless you brag about it too much).

 Privacy is not only important when it comes to acquisition or purchases of bitcoins, but also its storage.
 Leaving them on any centralized exchange is not only safe, but in most cases, it is also not very private.
 While hot wallets are better in this scenario, the best option is to just get a hardware wallet such as Trezor or Ledger and store your stash there.